 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
 I also thank the member for that question.
-We are aware of the dilapidation of this facility serving as the local health centre in Qikiqtarjuaq due to its' immense age and it was recognized in past assessments.
-Nonetheless, we also need to search for funding related to the construction process, and due to missing some details, it has led to the delays and we have requested several times further details from the Department of Health, but we just haven't been able to secure the funds up to now.

-In our planning process from 2025 to 2026, in this fiscal year, the funding will begin to be placed to fund the project, starting with \$2.2 million, and as the detailed design phase starts, we will go and then afterwards construction would proceed in the following years.
+We are aware of the dilapidation of this facility serving as the local health centre in Qikiqtarjuaq due to its immense age and it was recognized in past assessments.
+Nonetheless, we also need to search for funding related to the construction process.
+Due to missing some details, it has led to the delays and we have requested further details from the Department of Health several times, but we haven't been able to secure the funds up to now.
+In our planning process from 2025 to 2026, in this fiscal year, the funding will begin to be placed to fund the project, starting with \$2.2 million, and as the detailed design phase starts, we will go and then construction would proceed in the following years.
 Thank you, Mr. Speaker.